src-d/okrs/README.md

   - [ ] Replace actual JGit implementation with a query builder and calls to gitbase

 #### Announce gitbase publicly
 - [ ] Figure out date for Gitbase announcement and see what we can do
 - [ ] Announcement talk at GitHub Universe
 - [ ] If not possible for Github Universe define alternative

-### Setup a stable 'Code As Data' deployment in our cluster for BigCompanyG
+### Improve the 'Code as Data' individual user experience
+- [ ] Release proof-of-concept of a single CLI tool experience for end-to-end code as data workflow experience

+### Have an available demo cluster
+- [ ] Deploy a demo cluster for 'Code as Data' that we can use for demos and 3rd parties

 ### Release necessary language support for enterprise
 - [ ] C# driver